AI-Geeks-SEA/bevii-app/README.md

-# Welcome to Microblog!
+# Welcome to Bevii-App

-This is an example application featured in my [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
-See the tutorial for instructions on how to work with it.
+This code is reponsile for orchestrating the web-app component.
+The code is originally provided by Miguel Grinberg (https://github.com/microblog).
+Thanks

+# features added
+1. Ability to post images
+2. Generating image vector based on inception v3